jefftriplett/presentations/2025-pytexas/slides/410-case-study.md

+# 410-case-study.md

+---

-# Case Study 1: UpgradeDjango.com
+# Case Study: UpgradeDjango.com

 Purpose: There should be one easy and obvious to know which version of Django to use.